 What is the School of Biblical Christian Worldview (SBCW)?

 The school deals with the cultural developments in our global world and gives insight into the thinking behind current social and political changes.
-The school will help the students to find answers to the questions from a biblical approach.
-We will take a look behind the today’s trends and worldviews and look at their historical and philosophical origins.
-With the Bible as our basis, we educate Christians that they can be responsible and informed citizens in all spheres of life (family, economy, education, politics, science, church or arts).
+The school will help you to find answers to your questions from a biblical approach.
+We look at today’s trends and various worldviews and at their historical and philosophical roots.
+With the Bible as our foundation, we educate Christians to be responsible and well-informed citizens in all spheres of life (family, economy, politics, science, church, media, and the arts).

 Costs: CHF 3’300.00 (incl. food and housing and VAT).
 Costs for outreach will be separate.